By , , and

 Prof. Peters then moves forward to the value of Non-discrimination.

-Code Level 1 Level 2 Level 3 NA
+Code Level 1 Level 2 NA Comments

 EN-N2 X

-EN-N1 and EN-N2 are marked as NA because information about diversity of the development team is not available and a testing tool cannot provide education-to-industry support.
+EN-N1 and EN-N2 are marked as NA because information about diversity of the implementation team is not available and a testing tool cannot provide education-to-industry support.
 For EN-N3, proctors check the AI output but no information about bias is provided here, resulting in Level 2.
-EN-N4 is marked as Level 3 because racial biases in the webcam recording and accessibility for differently-abled students is not considered.
+EN-N4 is marked as Level 2 because racial biases in the webcam recording and accessibility for differently-abled students is not considered.
 For EN-N5, as this is a testing tool, access is provided by the institution to all students.
 However, issues such as limited internet connectivity or shared resources such as shared spaces are not considered - resulting in Level 2.
-EN-N6 is marked as Level 3 because stakeholders were not consulted by the institution before selecting this tool.
+EN-N6 is marked as Level 2 because stakeholders were not consulted by the institution before selecting this tool.

 Prof. Peters then continues to the value of Explicability.

-Code Level 1 Level 2 Level 3 NA
+Code Level 1 Level 2 NA Comments

 EN-E1 X